Pests

 2. 2

-Use a soft brush (toothbrush or paintbrush) dipped in 70% isopropyl alcohol to scrub all visible scale from stems.
-Work methodically from the top down, getting into stem crevices and behind leaf nodes where scale hides.
-The alcohol kills on contact.
+Use a soft brush — an old toothbrush or a small paintbrush — dipped in 70% isopropyl alcohol to scrub every visible scale off the stems.
+Work methodically from the top of the plant down, getting into stem crevices and behind leaf-cluster junctions where scale tends to hide.
+Alcohol kills scale on direct contact, which makes this mechanical step do most of the real work.

 3. 3

-After mechanical removal, spray the entire plant — stems and all leaf surfaces — with neem oil or horticultural oil.
-These smother scale crawlers and disrupt the reproduction of remaining adults.
+After mechanical removal, spray the entire plant — every stem and every leaf surface — with neem oil or horticultural oil.
+These smother remaining scale crawlers and disrupt the reproduction of any adults that survived the scrubbing.

 4. 4

-Apply a second treatment 10–14 days later to address crawlers hatching from eggs that survived the first treatment.
+Apply a second full treatment 10 to 14 days later to catch crawlers hatching from eggs that survived the first round untouched under a still-intact protective covering.

 5. 5

-On a mature Schefflera with several woody trunks, heavy scale often means one trunk is more affected than the others — if repeated scrubbing and oil aren't clearing it, apply a systemic soil drench so the treatment reaches every stem uniformly through the shared root system instead of relying on getting spray coverage into every branch fork.
+On a mature Schefflera with several woody trunks, heavy scale often turns out to be worse on one trunk than the others.
+If repeated scrubbing and oil aren't fully clearing it, apply a systemic soil drench so the treatment reaches every stem uniformly through the shared root system, rather than relying on getting spray coverage into every branch fork by hand.

 6. 6

-Re-check every stem fork and leaflet cluster junction weekly for 6 weeks — Schefflera's dense branching creates a lot of shaded crevices where a surviving crawler can re-establish out of easy sight.
+Re-check every stem fork and leaflet-cluster junction weekly for six weeks.
+Schefflera's dense branching creates a lot of shaded crevices where a single surviving crawler can re-establish well out of easy sight, and catching a rebound early keeps the second round of treatment far smaller than the first.

 Prevention

-• Inspect newly acquired plants thoroughly before placing near established Schefflera; quarantine for 2 weeks
+• Inspect newly acquired plants thoroughly before placing them near an established Schefflera; quarantine for two weeks

-• Check stem bark and leaf undersides monthly for early-stage scale
+• Check stem bark and leaf undersides monthly for early-stage scale, paying particular attention to branch forks and the lower, less-visible trunk sections

-• Wipe stems with alcohol-dampened cloth periodically to remove crawlers and clean stem surfaces
+• Wipe stems with an alcohol-dampened cloth periodically to remove crawlers and clean stem surfaces before a colony can settle in

-• Maintain plant health with good light and consistent care — stressed plants are more vulnerable
+• Maintain plant health with good light and consistent care, since stressed plants are measurably more vulnerable to an establishing scale population

 Quick Summary